American Small Businesses Party Like It's 2004

 "Based on history, the PPI's increase of +3.3. percent year-over-year (y/y) in the fourth quarter suggests +15 percent y/y nominal GDP growth," the firm wrote.
 It estimates fourth-quarter growth to be more than 8.8 percent and more than 9.6 percent in the first quarter of this year.

-Meanwhile, the country's purchasing manager's index (PMI) has remained at or above 50-indicating manufacturing expansion-for the past six months, which is bullish for commodity prices.
+Meanwhile, the country's purchasing managers' index (PMI) has remained at or above 50-indicating manufacturing expansion for the past six months, which is bullish for commodity prices.

 Chinese demand for commodities, which were up 25 percent in 2016, is indeed skyrocketing, with imports of oil, iron ore, copper and soybeans reaching all-time highs last year.
 This helped solidify the country's role as the world's top engine of economic growth once again, contributing an estimated 33.2 percent to global economic expansion, according to China's National Bureau of Statistics.